horovod/tutorials/fashion_mnist/README.md

 The first file contains the Keras model that does not have any Horovod code, while the second one has all the Horovod features added.
 In this tutorial, we will guide you to transform `fashion_mnist.py` into `fashion_mnist_solution.py` step-by-step.

 Why Keras?
-We chose Keras due to it's simplicity, and the fact that it will be the way to define models in TensorFlow 2.0.
+We chose Keras due to its simplicity, and the fact that it will be the way to define models in TensorFlow 2.0.

 ## Run fashion_mnist.py

-Before we go into modifications requires to scale our WideResNet model, let's run a single-GPU version of the model.
+Before we go into modifications required to scale our WideResNet model, let's run a single-GPU version of the model.

-In the Launcher, click Terminal button:
+In the Launcher, click the Terminal button:

 <img src="https://user-images.githubusercontent.com/16640218/53534695-d135d080-3ab4-11e9-830b-ea5a9e8581d1.png" width="300"></img>